-Full spectrum, broad spectrum and CBD isolate: definitions
+Broad spectrum, full spectrum and cannabidiol isolate: differences

 First of all, note that this terminology only concerns products including CBD as an ingredient.
-It had therefore first to be extracted from the plant material, then incorporated into a cannabis derivative.
-This is the case for example of a CBD oil Or e-liquid at the CBD.
-Unprocessed (or minimally processed) products like CBD flowers and pollen are therefore not affected by these questions of spectrum width.
+It had therefore first to be extracted from the plant material, then incorporated into a hemp-derived product.
+This is the case, for example, of a CBD oil or a CBD e-liquid.
+Unprocessed (or minimally processed) products, such as CBD flowers et CBD pollen are therefore not affected by these questions of spectrum width.
 Or, more precisely, they are de facto full-spectrum products (nothing removed).

 In fact, the greater the extraction, and therefore the more the plant is processed, the more the spectrum is reduced.
-To put it simply, the full spectrum contains theall plant materials that can be extracted (cannabinoids, terpenes), the broad spectrum everything except what we do not want to find in the final product (generally the THC) and the CBD isolate contains only ... cannabidiol.
+To put it simply, the full spectrum contains theall plant materials that can be extracted (cannabinoids, terpenes, flavonoids), the broad spectrum everything except what we do not want to find in the final product (generally the THC) and CBD isolate only contains… cannabidiol.

 All this is therefore in the end only one extraction question.
 Beyond the purely technical aspect, the properties of the product, and therefore its effects on the body, will differ.